Nurture, Outreach, And Witness Ministries Coordinator(s)

 Experience, skills: This leader must have a genuine interest in helping others deepen their relationship with God and with people.
 At the same time, this leader should be skilled in researching, planning, and implementing ministry.
 Leaders of nurture, outreach and witness ministries need to listen well and communicate with people of all ages in the congregation and community.
 They need to be able to build ministry teams, and work well with others—individually and in groups.

 Responsibilities of the coordinator

 - Maintain healthy and growing personal spiritual life and lead ministry teams to do the same.

 - Lead ministry teams in biblical and theological reflection about the mission and purpose of the church so the plans and projects contribute to the purpose.

 - Guide the work of the ministry groups during the year by planning the agendas and presiding at meetings.

 - Understand the overall goals of the congregation and relate the goals to specific projects and programs so that the goals are extended into and beyond the congregation.
-The leaders of nurture, outreach and witness work together as a leadership team for the congregation to coordinate ministry.

 Where can I get help?